 Many students go on to study the UAL Art Foundation Diploma and access to Higher Education programmes.
 Some of our students have progressed onto universities such as; Central St Martins, London College of Fashion and Westminster University.
-There are many career opportunities within the area of fashion and textiles with universities offering courses in Textile Design, Womenswear, Menswear, Styling, Fashion Buying, Fashion Promotion and Costume Design for theatre and television.
+There are many career opportunities within the fashion & textiles industry leading to specialisation in, for example;

-The Fashion & Textile Design department visits Graduate Fashion Week annually to view university and gala fashion shows and portfolios from a range of higher education courses.
-Students have the opportunity to enter competitions held by Clothes Show Live and to participate in the production of their own fashion show for Carmel’s Creative Arts Evening each year.
+The Fashion & Textile Design department visits Graduate Fashion Week annually.
+We view university fashion shows, gala fashion shows and portfolios from a range of higher education courses.
+Additionally, students also have the chance to participate and showcase their work.
+This is done through the production of their own fashion show for Carmel’s Creative Arts Evening each year.
 In other words, there are plenty of course enrichment opportunities.

 Course Entry Requirements